Home

 Tips to get you off the plateau and climbing again

-Two days before the summit climbers cross the saddle.
+Two days before the summit of Kilimanjaro, climbers cross the saddle.
 They end the day at a lower altitude than they began.

 If they stay motivated they will be standing on the top in two days time